Introduction: Parabola Tracing Push CarT

 - The mathematics of the working is given in the last section.

-The meaning of the words in the name are- 'Gravity-Assisted' refers to the use of heavy nuts for providing forces to various elements, rather than using motors or springs; 'Upturned-T' refers to the shape of the tool; 'Arch-Maker' refers to the parabola shape that the tool draws.
+I have named the instrument - GAUTAM (!) which is an acronym for- 'Gravity-Assisted' refers to the use of heavy nuts for providing forces to various elements, rather than using motors or springs; 'Upturned-T' refers to the shape of the tool; 'Arch-Maker' refers to the parabola shape that the tool draws.

 In the instructions to make the assembly, I have shown photographs of the various assembled parts rather than showing how the components are to be assembled.
 This is because the photographs are quite self explanatory.
 The steps will be explained in the written part.